An Autonomous VIO Quadrotor

 Rover 2

-• Control: Tuned a nonlinear SE(3) controller to track aggressive maneuvers with aerodynamic drag compensation.
+• Tuned a nonlinear SE(3) controller (with simple drag compensation) to track fast, agile motions.

-• State Estimation: Fused IMU and stereo vision data using an error-state Kalman filter for accurate 6-DOF pose tracking.
+• Fused stereo vision and IMU data with an error-state Kalman filter to estimate the drone’s full 6-DOF pose without GPS.

 Results demonstrated high tracking accuracy across benchmark scenarios (EuRoC MAV datasets), with replanning improving robustness and reduced upfront planning time.